containerbase/base/docs/custom-root-ca.md

 Most tools support two ways to extend the default Root CA certificates list.

+If you are using a custom base image, checkout [Custom base image](./custom-base-image.md) docs.

 ## Buildtime install

 This is the easiest method.